Dividend Reinvestment Plan: Definition

-A dividend reinvestment plan is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
+A dividend reinvestment plan (DRP or DRIP) is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
 This plan offers the advantage of compounding earnings.
-Another term for it is DRP or DRIP.
 Shareholders need to inform the company if they wish to be part of DRIP.
-Shareholders can choose to invest all or some parts of the cash dividend into additional shares under this plan.
+The shareholder can choose to invest all or some parts of the cash dividend into additional shares under this plan.